BhargaviMukku/Salesforce-Developer-Bridge/Sprint-01/README.md

-# 🚀 Salesforce Interview Readiness Bootcamp – Day 2
+# 🚀 Salesforce Developer Bridge Program – Day 1

-## Apex Triggers & Governor Limits

-## About This Bootcamp
+## About This Learning Session

-On Day 2 of the Salesforce Interview Readiness Bootcamp, I focused on understanding **Apex Triggers** and how they are used to automate business processes in Salesforce.
-I also learned why Governor Limits are important and how to write efficient, bulkified code that follows Salesforce best practices.

-As part of the assignment, I worked on a real-world Placement Management System scenario where I implemented business rules using an Apex Trigger.
-The goal was to validate student applications, prevent duplicate records, and automatically update application status while ensuring the code could handle bulk data efficiently.
+Day 1 of the Salesforce Developer Bridge Program was designed to strengthen my core Salesforce development skills through both theory and hands-on practice.
+Throughout the session, I explored the complete development workflow—from designing a data model to writing Apex code, querying records with SOQL, building Apex Triggers, and creating my first Lightning Web Component (LWC).

+The training emphasized solving real business problems rather than simply learning syntax.
+I also learned how to write efficient Salesforce code by understanding Governor Limits, bulkification techniques, collections, and asynchronous processing.
+These concepts helped me understand how enterprise Salesforce applications are built to handle large amounts of data while maintaining good performance.

 ---

 ## What I Learned

-During this session, I learned:
+During this learning session, I covered the following topics:

-- What an Apex Trigger is
+- Salesforce Data Modeling
+- Standard Objects and Custom Objects
-- Difference between Before Trigger and After Trigger
+- Lookup and Master-Detail Relationships
-- When to use Validation Rules, Flow, and Triggers
-- Trigger Context Variables
+- Apex Programming Basics
-- Governor Limits and why they exist
+- Apex Classes and Variables
-- Bulkification techniques
+- SOQL Queries
-- Using Lists, Sets, and Maps in Apex
+- Apex Triggers
 - Trigger Handler Pattern
+- Collections (List, Set, and Map)
+- Governor Limits
+- Bulkification
+- Asynchronous Apex
+- Future Methods
+- Queueable Apex (Introduction)
+- Lightning Web Components (LWC)
+- Parent-to-Child and Child-to-Parent Communication
-- Writing clean and maintainable Apex code
+- Debugging and Best Practices

 ---

 ## Hands-on Activities

-As part of the practical assignment, I:
+As part of the practical exercises, I:

+- Designed a custom Salesforce data model
-- Created an **ApplicationTrigger**
+- Created custom objects and established relationships
-- Prevented duplicate job applications
-- Validated student CGPA against job eligibility
-- Checked application deadlines
-- Automatically assigned the status as **"Applied"**
+- Practiced Apex programming using Execute Anonymous
+- Wrote different types of SOQL queries, including relationship and aggregate queries
+- Built Apex Triggers with a separate Trigger Handler class
-- Added meaningful validation error messages
+- Implemented duplicate record validation
-- Bulkified the trigger using Lists, Sets, and Maps
+- Learned how to use Lists, Sets, and Maps effectively
+- Optimized trigger logic using bulkification techniques
+- Created a simple Future Method for asynchronous processing
+- Built basic Lightning Web Components
+- Implemented communication between parent and child LWC components
-- Analyzed and improved inefficient trigger code
+- Tested and debugged code using the Salesforce Developer Console

 ---

 ## Key Takeaways

-One of the biggest lessons I learned was that a trigger should not only satisfy business requirements but also be designed to handle large amounts of data efficiently.
-I understood why SOQL and DML statements should never be placed inside loops and how bulkification helps applications stay within Salesforce Governor Limits.

-I also learned that choosing between a Validation Rule, Flow, and Trigger depends on the business requirement, and that Apex should only be used when declarative tools cannot solve the problem.
+One of the biggest lessons I learned is that writing code is only a part of Salesforce development.
+Designing scalable, reusable, and efficient solutions is equally important.

+I understood why Governor Limits exist and how bulkification helps applications process multiple records efficiently without hitting platform limits.
+Learning collections such as Lists, Sets, and Maps made it easier to write optimized Apex code.

+I also explored how Lightning Web Components provide a modern user interface while Apex handles business logic and data processing.
+Together, these technologies form the foundation of Salesforce application development.

 ---

 ## Skills Gained

+- Salesforce Data Modeling
+- Apex Programming
+- SOQL
 - Apex Triggers
-- Trigger Context Variables
+- Trigger Handler Pattern
+- Collections (List, Set, and Map)
 - Governor Limits
 - Bulkification
-- Lists, Sets, and Maps
-- Trigger Handler Pattern
+- Asynchronous Apex
+- Future Methods
+- Lightning Web Components (LWC)
+- Component Communication
-- Business Logic Implementation
+- Debugging
+- Problem Solving
-- Salesforce Best Practices
+- Salesforce Development Best Practices

 ---

 ## Outcome

+By completing Day 1, I developed a strong foundation in Salesforce development.
+I gained practical experience in designing data models, writing Apex code, querying Salesforce data, building triggers, optimizing code using bulkification, working with asynchronous Apex, and creating basic Lightning Web Components.

-After completing Day 2, I gained confidence in writing bulk-safe Apex Triggers that automate business processes while following Salesforce best practices.
-This session also improved my understanding of trigger architecture and prepared me for explaining trigger concepts confidently during Salesforce interviews.
+This learning session improved my understanding of Salesforce architecture and prepared me for implementing more advanced features in future projects.

 ---